recolic/notebook/workspace-bootstrap.md

 Select `Tools>Options>LibreOffice Writer>Formatting Aids` from the menu.
 For Image/Anchor you can select: `As Character` .

-Select `Tools -> Autocorrect -> Autocorrect Options` from the menu, then `Localized options`, then uncheck `Replace` in both Double Quotes and Single Quotes.
+Select `Tools -> Autocorrect -> Autocorrect Options` from the menu, then `Localized options`, uncheck everything.

+Select `Tools -> Autocorrect -> Autocorrect Options` from the menu, then `Options`, uncheck everything.

 `Tools -> Options -> LibreOffice Calc -> General -> Measurement unit`, change to `Centimeter`